 You might be thinking to yourself “I have some of those skills.
 I could be a Google Analytics freelancer!”
 Why not?

-I can tell you from first-hand experience, working as Google Analytics freelancer is a sweet gig.
+I can tell you from first-hand experience, working as a Google Analytics freelancer is a sweet gig.

 But it’s also a business.
 It’s not all rainbows and sunshine.
 And right now more than ever, web analytics is a wide-open marketplace.